Laplasjan107/SnakeGame/README.txt

 Game:
     The main point of the game is to move your snake ("@ooo") and eat food ('*').
     In order to change direction of the moving snake press : A (Left) or D (Right).
-    There is a eaten food counter in the left top corner of the terminal and level counter in the right top corner of the terminal.
+    There is an eaten food counter in the left top corner of the terminal and level counter in the right top corner of the terminal.

 For Project Infos visit the file located in the src directory: